 What are the main disadvantages of thread milling?

-Milling a single hole requires multiple spiral cuts, and the processing time is usually 3-5 times that of tapping.
-When you are facing a large-volume order such as 50,000 automotive brackets, the efficiency gap will directly impact the production line beat.
+A few spiral cuts are required to mill one hole, and the processing time is usually 3-5 times longer than tapping.
+When you have a large-volume order such as 50,000 auto brackets, the difference in efficiency will have a direct impact on the production line beat.

-Precise control of XYZ three-axis spiral interpolation motion is required.
-Our customer feedback shows that:
+True XYZ three-axis spiral interpolation motion control is required.
+Our customer experience shows that:

-• More than 60% of first-time users need to rely on thread milling calculators to generate parameters (such as radial offset and feed optimization).
+- More than 60% of first-time users must rely on thread milling calculators to calculate parameters (i.e., radial offset and feed optimization).

-• CAM programming takes about 40% longer than tapping.
+- CAM programming requires approximately 40% more time than tapping.

 (3) Too small holes are not fun: